A-00768

 Plain Language

-Deployers must implement and maintain a risk management policy and program governing their deployment of high-risk AI decision systems, covering principles, processes, and personnel for identifying, documenting, and mitigating algorithmic discrimination risks.
-The program must be iterative and regularly reviewed and updated over the system lifecycle.
-Reasonableness is assessed against NIST AI RMF, ISO/IEC 42001, or an equivalent framework, scaled by the deployer's size and complexity, the nature of the deployed systems, and data sensitivity and volume.
-A single policy and program may cover multiple high-risk systems.
-The obligation may be shifted to the developer by contract under the § 1552(7) exemption conditions.
+Deployers must implement and maintain a risk management policy and program governing their high-risk AI system deployments.
+The program must specify the principles, processes, and personnel used to identify, document, and mitigate algorithmic discrimination risks.
+Both the policy and program must be iterative and regularly reviewed and updated over the system lifecycle.
+Reasonableness is assessed against NIST AI RMF, ISO/IEC 42001, or a substantially equivalent framework, considering the deployer's size, complexity, system scope, and data sensitivity.
+A single program may cover multiple high-risk systems.
+Deployers may be exempt under § 1552(7) if the developer contractually assumes these duties and certain other conditions are met.

 Statutory Text